Alexdiaz711/NFL-Combine-Drills-Project/README.md

 Thus, in every case, I can say there is greater than a 98.8% chance that the 40-yard dash TPs are drafted in the first round at a higher rate.
 But the testing isn't over yet!
 The best part about Bayesian A/B testing is that we can quantify the advantage and still result in probability of the 40-yard being better.
 This time, I count up the number of times that the sample from the 40-yard posterior is greater than the sample from the bench press posterior by a predetermined difference, say 2.0 percentage points (is 40-yd sample > BP sample + 2.0).

-When I used the frequentist approach, I was confortable making my statements with 95% confidence, and I still am.
-So I can increment the predetermined difference by 0.1 and run the simulation over and over, incrementing the predetermined difference until just before the 95% threshold is breached.
+When I used the frequentist approach, I was comfortable making my statements with 95% confidence, and I still am.
+So I can increment the predetermined difference by 0.1 and run the simulation over and over, each time incrementing the predetermined difference until just before the 95% threshold is breached.
 Below are the results of these simulations:

 | 40-yard vs | assumed diff | probability |
 |---|---|---|